ddobric/oauthproxy/README.md

 # What is OAuthProxy

-The OAuthProxy is a very simple web application build on top of ASP.NET Core that authenticate the user aganist one of selected social or business provider.
+The OAuthProxy is a very simple web application built on top of ASP.NET Core that authenticates the user against one of the selected social or business providers.
-After the user is authenticated the obrained  *id-token* issued by the provider is used to create the new JWT id-token, that is passed bac the the application.
+After the user is authenticated, the obtained id-token issued by the provider is used to create a new JWT id-token, which is passed back to the application.
+It is built to help developers to implement their own identitz provider.

 <img src="assets/OAuthProxy Architecture.png"></img>

-When the SPA application like Blazor WASM standalone starts (1) at some moment the user might be required to logon.
-The BlazorApp reads the appSettings section that contains the *Authority*, which specifies the OAuthProxy.
-On long the app will simply redirect to the OAuthProxy (authority) and provides its base URL as a callback.
-The app will genarate following request (2):
+When the SPA application, like Blazor WASM standalone, starts (1), at some point the user might be required to log on.
+The BlazorApp reads the appSettings section that contains the Authority, which specifies the OAuthProxy.
+Along the way, the app will simply redirect to the OAuthProxy (authority) and provide its base URL as a callback.
+The app will generate the following request (2):

 ~~~
 https://oauthproxy.com/?callback=https://blazorapp.com
 ~~~

-The OAuthProxy is a very simple webapplication that authenticates user, by chosen provider.
-Once the user is authenticated the webapplication will receive the JWT *id-token*.
-The trusted information is used to create the new JWT token issued by OAuthProxy.
-This is the oportunity for developers to create the token with any kind of claims similarly as idenetity server does it.
+Once the user is authenticated, the web application receives the JWT id-token.
+This trusted information is used to create a new JWT token issued by the OAuthProxy.
+This provides developers with the opportunity to create tokens with any kind of claims, similar to how an identity server does it.

 To create the token following configuration is used.